offsoc/ReplaceHexPatcher/README.md

 On UNIX systems, the search and replacement of bytes in hex format can be carried out using the utilities `perl` and `sed` (and probably some other tools) that are preinstalled in most GNU Linux distributions and in macOS too.

-3 "programming tools" are preinstalled in Windows - CMD, Visual Basic Script, Powershell.
+4 "code interpreters" are builtin in Windows - CMD, Visual Basic Script, Powershell, JavaScript.
 CMD is too limited in capabilities.
 In Visual Basic Script, I have not found a way to write effective code to find and replace a byte pattern in a file of any size.
 But Powershell is, very roughly speaking, a C# code execution environment, and with C# you can do a lot of things, and therefore using Powershell code it is quite possible to search and replace bytes in hex format.

 ## Alternatives